* NO EXTERNAL CANDIDACIES WILL BE CONSIDERED FOR THIS POSITION *

 Demonstrate creativity and initiative to suggest improvements and encourage positive results.
 Be proactive and self-starting.
 Show availability and willingness to go above and beyond expectations whenever possible.

 Reflect a positive attitude, demonstrate competence and professionalism, treat members of the community with respect, exercise care, devote full attention and find solutions.
 (Visit the section "Useful links" on the home page to read the detailed definition).

 Teamwork and Cooperation:

 Cooperate and work well with other members of the team to reach common goal.
 Accept and give constructive feedback.
 Adjust own behaviour to reach team goals.

 All qualified candidates are invited to apply; however, preference will be given to Canadian citizens and permanent residents.
 The University of Ottawa is an equal opportunity employer.
 We strongly encourage applications from women, Aboriginal peoples, persons with disabilities and members of visible minorities.
 If you are invited to continue the selection process, please notify us of any particular adaptive measures you might require.

-Applications from employees belonging to the bargaining unit SSUO, as well as external applications, will be considered equally.
 This posting may appear simultaneously on external websites.
 Schedule with an average of 35hrs/week.
 Workshops offered by Leadership, Learning and Organizational Development that you have taken may be considered an asset if you apply for a position at the University.
 Don’t forget to list them on your CV.
 We thank all candidates for applying.
 We will only contact candidates selected for further consideration.
 Any information you send us will be handled respectfully and in complete confidence.
 Remember to upload a copy of your diploma(s) or a certificate of merit as well as a current version of your CV into the My documents section of your career profile (please include the job ID number, i.e. J0000-0000, in the title of your document).